What Is HTTPS and SSL, and Why Your eCommerce Website Badly Needs Them Both

 - You get an additional boost in search engine rankings.
 Though migrating to HTTPS can not instantly make your website rank #1 for every single keyword, it will definitely impact your rankings on Google’s first page in the nearest future.
 HTTP-websites, marked with red crossed out icon, will be considered as insecure and, I believe, soon be totally ignored by search engines.

 - Ге will boost your trust and credibility.
 The first thing your visitors see entering your online store is the green address bar, which instantly adds trustworthy to the products you offer.
 And it works!
 According to a servey from GlobalSign, 28.9% of visitors won’t take a chance to buy anything, if they don’t see a green padlock.
 Moreover, 35% of your potential customers want to see the name of the company in the address bar to consider your eCommerce store secure enough to make a purchase.

 - You’ll get a better referral data.
 Did you know that HTTP to HTTPS referral data is completely lost in your Google Analytics report, as it looks like “direct” traffic?
 Let’s say, your website is still on HTTP and you went viral on Facebook or YouTube.
 As both sites are running over HTTPS, all your referral data will be labeled as “direct” in Google Analytics, which really means “we have no clue where it came from, maybe they typed the URL in or hit a bookmark” and is not quite helpful.
 That’s not the case with HTTPS.

 HTTPS Myths and Challenges (oh boy, are there any?)

 Myth #1.
 Only enterprise eCommerce businesses can afford the move to HTTPS

-Nowadays big companies, like Moz or Buffer, love to boast about switching to HTTPS: “our SEO-specs made a thorough link analysis”, “devs prepared the environment”, “data scientists made a bottom-line report”, and other blah.
+Nowadays big companies, like Moz or Buffer, love to boast about switching to HTTPS: “our SEO-specialists made a thorough link analysis”, “devs prepared the environment”, “data scientists made a bottom-line report”, and other blah.

 Reading these reviews here and there you might think that only million-dollar businesses (with thousands of visitors crawling their pages daily) have enough power to move to a new protocol.